 - Career & Business — Networking, professional development, support…

 - Parents & Family — Playdates, mom nights out, babysitting co-ops…

 And the fastest growing community is Tech Meetups.

 There are Meetups in 180 countries.

 Groups pay a small monthly fee.

-The head Organizer of a Meetup pays a subscription of about $12 a month, which they can offset via dues or fees from members.
+The head organizer of a Meetup pays a subscription of about $12 a month, which they can offset via dues, event fees, or contributions from members.
 This keeps the Meetup network ad-free and quality-rich.

 Meetup is one very special word.